Doctrine: Measure of religiosity

 According to sociologist Mervin Verbit, doctrine may be understood as one of the key components of religiosity.
 He divides doctrine into four categories: content, frequency (degree to which it may occupy the person's mind), intensity and centrality.
 Each of these may vary from one religion to the next, within that religious tradition.

 In this sense, doctrine is similar to Charles Glock's "belief" dimension of religiosity.

 Military usage

-The term also applies to the concept of an established procedure to execute an operation in warfare.
+The term doctrine also applies to the concept of an established procedure to execute an operation in warfare.
 The typical example is tactical doctrine in which a standard set of maneuvers, kinds of troops and weapons are employed as a default approach to a kind of attack.